We curate this list but don't run the opportunities listed. This is not a complete list of all the retreats, workshops and classes in Scotland.

 You might also want to look into our support programmes for writers; the New Writers Award and Ignite Fellowship.

 Due to Coronavirus more retreats and residencies are moving online.
-We have compiled a list of these here(this will open in a new window).
+We have compiled a list of these here.

 Writing retreats and residencies